 Discharges from the water industry can be improved by modifying discharge consents.
 The investment required to improve treatment facilities is decided by the Water Services Regulation Authority through the price review process.
 The latest of these is the Periodic Review in 2009 (PR09).
 This price review covers the period from 2010 to 2015.
-The mandatory requirements for the Water Framework Directive and other Directives have been included in this process.
+The mandatory requirements for the Water Framework Directive and other Directives are included in this process.

 The Periodic Review 2009 has also been used as a mechanism to investigate discharges from sewage treatment works and potential treatment solutions.
-A list of sewage treatment works has been prioritised for investigation and these have been included in the companies' draft business plans.
+A list of sewage treatment works has been prioritised for investigation and these have been included in the companies' draft business plans and in DCCW's draft business plan.

-Defra have produced several groundwater protection codes:
+Defra have produced several groundwater protection codes (some of which apply in Wales as well as in England):